pharo-project/pharo/doc/RefactoringEngine.md

 ## Refactoring Examples
-This section we show how to manually use the refactoring operations.
+This chapter we show how to manually use the refactoring operations.

 ### Overview